 - Sign-up for orientation.
 Orientation dates for transfer students are in January for Spring semester registration and July and August for Fall semester registration.
 Sign-up begins early November for Spring semester and in early-April for Fall semester.
 Sign-up early as space on each date is limited.

 - Complete the online New Student Checklist after it launches on November 10, 2021 at Noon.
 With the CLA New Student Checklist, you will confirm your orientation date, complete a brief questionnaire, schedule your mandatory orientation, take placement tests online, and get ready to meet with your advisor.

 - Complete the mandatory Orientation Prep Course (in the New Student Checklist), which will outline college- and university-wide policies, the CLA advising system, degree requirements, and career resources that are available to you.

-- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your remote orientation.
+- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your orientation.
 International students will complete a Global Gopher online orientation in addition to a CLA transfer online orientation, included on your New Student Checklist.

 - Parents and guests of transfer students are invited to attend the Parent Orientation Program.
 Get answers to questions about University resources, opportunities, and what to expect the first year.

 - Have transcripts from other colleges, AP scores, and IB scores sent to U of M Admissions.

 - Upload your University ID card photo.
 Your University ID card is called your U Card.
 U Card Photo Upload allows you to upload the photo of your choice prior to orientation.
 Your card will be ready for you to pick up at orientation, saving you time.

 - Need a place to live?
 On-campus housing for transfer students is limited, and most transfer students live near campus in off-campus housing or commute.
 The UMTC housing website offers a variety of links to off-campus housing options.